What is a Chromosome? Type, Discover, Functions, Structure

 Secondary constriction or Nuclear Organiser Region (NOR)

-Sometimes one or both the arms of a chromosome are marked by a constriction other than the primary constriction.
-During interphase, this area is associated with the nucleolus and is found to partici[pate in the formation of the nucleolus.
+Sometimes, one or both the arms of a chromosome are marked by a constriction other than the primary constriction.
+During interphase, this area is associated with the nucleolus and is found to participate in the formation of the nucleolus.

 Tertiary Constrictions –

 Tertiary constrictions are present in nearly all chromosomes.
 Their significance is not known.
-However, these help to distinguish one chromosome from others.
+However, these help to distinguish one Chromosome from others.

 Telomeres –

 The tips of the chromosomes are rounded and sealed and are called telomeres.
-These provide stability to the chromosome and protect their individuality.
-The broken ends of chromosomes become sticky and fuse with other broken ends whereas the telomeric ends do not fuse.
+These provide stability to the Chromosome and protect their individuality.
+The broken ends of chromosomes become sticky and fuse with other broken ends, whereas the telomeric ends do not fuse.

 Satellite –

 The terminal part of a chromosome beyond secondary constriction is called a satellite.
-It is attached to the main body of the chromosome by a delicate chromatin filament.
+It is attached to the main body of the Chromosome by a delicate chromatin filament.
 The satellite may appear as a rounded or elongated knob.
 It has a constant shape and size for a particular chromosome.
 The chromosomes with satellite are known as sat chromosomes.

 Chemical composition –